Existence of self-similar profile for a kinetic annihilation model: Introduction

 and

 where $|\mathbb{S}^{d-2}|$ is the area of $(d-2)$-dimensional unit sphere.
 Without loss of generality, we will assume in all the paper that

-Notice that, for constant collision kernel, this amounts to choose $b(\cdot)=1/|\mathbb{S}^{d-1}|$.
+Notice that, for constant angular cross-section, this amounts to choose $b(\cdot)=1/|\mathbb{S}^{d-1}|$.
 A very special model is the one of so-called Maxwellian molecules which corresponds to $\gamma=0$.
-The model of Maxwellian molecules has been studied mathematically in \cite{santos, spiga} and we will discuss this very special case in the Appendix.
+The model of Maxwellian molecules has been studied mathematically in \cite{santos, spiga} and we will discuss this very special case in Appendix \ref{appendixB}.

 The above collision operator $\Q(f,f)$ splits as $\Q(f,f)=\Q_+(f,f)-\Q_-(f,f)$ where the gain part $\Q_+$ is given by

 while the loss part $\Q_-$ is defined as

 One has